Member Organizations

 International Standards on Auditing

 Under the Accounting Professions Act B.E.
-2547 of 2004, the Federation of Accounting Profession (FAP) has direct responsibility for establishing auditing standards in Thailand.
-The FAP reports that it has established an ongoing process to review, translate, and adopt new and revised pronouncements of IAASB.
-As of November 2017, the 2016 ISA have been translated and adopted as the Thai Standards on Auditing.
+2547 of 2004, the Federation of Accounting Profession (TFAC) has direct responsibility for establishing auditing standards.
+The TFAC reports that it has established an ongoing process to review, translate, and adopt new and revised pronouncements of IAASB.
+The 2022 IAASB Handbook have been translated and adopted as the Thai Standards on Auditing.

 Current Status: Adopted